 Assets refer to objects you own outright (e.g., your bank account deposits, investment accounts, retirement savings, valuable items, and so on).
 If your asset allocation is on point, it might take a while to round up every number.

-You should also include any personal investing you’re doing through brokerage firms like Schwab, Fidelity, and Vanguard.
+- Brokerage Account(s): You should also include any personal investment you’re doing through brokerage firms like Schwab, Fidelity, and Vanguard.

-Include any other items of serious value.
-For example, this category could include farm animals, a piece of artwork, or valuable baseball card or other collectible.
+- Other Valuables: Include any other items of serious value.
+For example, this category could include farm animals, a piece of artwork, or valuable baseball card, or other collectibles.